AdenForshaw/smarter-coffee-api/README.md

 Python script that acts as an Unofficial API for a Smarter Coffee machine - http://smarter.am/coffee/

 Designed to be used on a RaspberryPi, but could be run on anything with python, and easily be wrapped in a web service to act as a REST API.

 Basic installation guide: http://adenforshaw.com/smarter-coffee-machine-raspberry-pi-iot-coffeetime/

-Methods: string passed as the only parameter.
+Methods: a string passed as the only parameter.
 - "reset" - resets the machine to default settings.
 Useful to test with and saves your beans.
 - "brew" - Starts brewing with current settings.
 It'll respond with success, or the appropriate error message.